 - 2(DD)(1).
 All data acquisition, measuring devices, in car video cameras shall be mounted securely within the roll cage or down tubes and the readout display shall not be operated nor be in the sight of the driver. - 2(DD)(2).
-All metal specifications listed in the manual are subject to industry standards and tolerances. - 2(EE).
+All metal specifications listed in the manual are subject to industry standards and tolerances. - 2(DD)(3).
+No portion of the transponder will be less than 40 inches back as measured from the front bumper, either left or right side, no greater than 6 inches from the bottom of the bottom frame rail to top of the transponder body. - 2(EE).
 Wheels: No composite wheels. - 2(FF).
 New Car Construction Approval Process (applies to all QMA cars) - 2(FF)(1).
 Communicate with National Safety Director the intent to build a newly designed car for use in QMA. - 2(FF)(2).
 Submit materials list in compliance with QMA rules to the National Safety Director. - 2(FF)(2)(a).
 Obtain approval to proceed from the QMA Safety Director. - 2(FF)(3).
 Submit detailed pictures and/or drawings of the chassis. - 2(FF)(3)(a).
 Obtain approval to proceed from the QMA Safety Director. - 2(FF)(4).
 Submit photographs of completed car to the QMA Safety Director - 2(FF)(4)(a).
 Obtain final approval in writing from the QMA Safety Director. - 2(FF)(5).
+The QMA National Safety Director will coordinate approval with the QMA National Technical Director at each step in the process.

+2(GG).
+Tires

-The QMA National Safety Director will coordinate approval with the QMA National Technical Director at each step in the process. - 2(GG).
-Tires - 2(GG)(1).
-Effective 1/1/2023 through 12/31/2023 for all QMA events, the required right-side tire for all classes except novice shall be the VEGA MCM tire (See tire spec information sheet for sizes).
+- 2(GG)(1).
+Effective 1/1/2024 through 12/31/2024 for all QMA events, the required right-side tire for all classes except novice shall be the VEGA MCM tire (See tire spec information sheet for sizes).
 The RFC process will no longer be used to change the spec tire. - 2(GG)(2).
 All future spec tire proposals must be submitted to the NBOD by the tire manufacturers by September 1st for review to be presented at the National meeting.
 All spec tire changes will take effect January 1st of the following year. - 2(GG)(3).
-All race cars participating in a QMA event will display a VEGA decal, on the exterior right side of the car. - 2(HH).
+All race cars participating in a QMA event will display a VEGA decal, on the exterior right side of the car. - 2(GG)(4).
+Both VEGA MCM White and Yellow are allowed on dirt tracks - 2(GG)(5).
+Only the front left tire can be treaded on both dirt and asphalt tracks.

+2(HH).
 Front Suspension: No rocker arm, bell crank, or cantilever type suspension is allowed.
 If rear torsion bar suspension or a rear sway bar is used, the bottom of the rear shocks may be mounted to the arm that connects the birdcage to the torsion/sway bar.
 All shocks and springs must be mounted from the chassis down to the axle, birdcage, and/or rear torsion/sway bar in a manner that keeps the shock and spring in an upright position; no greater than a 30- degree angle from 90 degrees.
 The shock and spring will be on a vertical plane from the chassis to the axle, birdcage, and/or rear torsion/sway bar arm; to which the bottom of the shock is connected.